 The stories and reports setting out the history of healing are taken from historical records and newspaper articles from the previous four centuries.
 The reports were discovered in the local Harris Museum when we researched the history of the spring and historical texts.

 The spring had remained unnoticed and buried for over a century, with no reports of it since the 1840’s, until it’s history and benefits were brought to the attention of the current landowner.

-The current landowner of the spring now wishes to share this water with the general public via Angel Revive Alkaline Water.
+The current landowner of the spring now wishes to share this water with the general public via Angel Revive Natural Alkaline Water.

-Angel Revive Alkaline Water is unique: with its historical reports and articles about the spring setting out the benefits of the water, combined with the Angel rock formation at the core of the spring– the belief in its benefits are in our view well founded.
+Angel Revive Natural Alkaline Water is unique: with its historical reports and articles about the spring setting out the benefits of the water, combined with the Angel rock formation at the core of the spring– the belief in its benefits are in our view well founded.

-Sign-up below to receive our regular newsletter to find out when you’ll be able to enjoy a bottle of Angel Revive Alkaline Water.
+Sign-up below to receive our regular newsletter to find out when you’ll be able to enjoy a bottle of Angel Revive Natural Alkaline Water.

-NB: We as a business are not saying Angel Revive Alkaline Water can heal you.
+NB: We as a business are not saying Angel Revive Natural Alkaline Water can heal you.
 The belief is yours.